 Linear on the page robbed half the effect.

 NB.
-Eastern Orthodox Christmases, at least a couple of generations past, were entirely different to the Western consumerist make-over.
-In the case of the first Christmas in Singapore, the transposition involved in that tropical production was something else again.
+Eastern Orthodox Christmases, at least couple of generations past, were entirely different to the latter-day Western consumerist.
+In the case of the first Christmas in Singapore, the transposition in the tropical setting was something else again.

 No comments: